MicrosoftDocs/windows-iotcore-docs/windows-iotcore/tutorials/quickstarter/DeviceSetup.md

 # Setting up your device

-Below you'll find two ways to flash your device with Windows 10 IoT Core: 1) using a SD card or 2) using eMMC.
+Below you'll find two ways to flash your device with Windows 10 IoT Core: 1) using a SD card or 2) using eMMC for Intel devices and 3) using eMMC for Qualcomm devices.
 Based on the chart included in the [list of suggested boards for prototyping](PrototypeBoards.md), follow the appropriate directions.

-## Using a SD Card

-Devices that can be flashed with a SD card include Raspberry Pi boards and MinnowBoard Turbot boards.
-You'll want to grab the latest firmware update possible.
+Use the right column to navigate between these different flashing methods.

+## Using the IoT Dashboard (Raspberry Pi and MinnowBoard)

 > [!IMPORTANT]
 > The latest 64-bit firmware for Minnowboard Turbot can be found on the [Minnowboard website](https://minnowboard.org/tutorials/updating-the-firmware) (skip step 4 on the Minnowboard site's instructions).

-### Using the Dashboard
 > [!Video https://www.youtube.com/embed/JPRUbGIyODY]

 1. Download the Windows 10 IoT Core Dashboard [here](https://developer.microsoft.com/en-us/windows/iot/Downloads).